Online Training and Assessment

 The question you need to ask your training provider is “How will the end exam for the training be invigilated?”.

-To be sure we recommend that you get something in writing from the Awarding Organisation that the full assessment requirements for an invigilated exam as set out by OFQUAL are being fully met.
+To be sure we recommend that you get something in writing from the Awarding Organisation that the full assessment requirements for an invigilated exam as set out by the appropriate regulator are being fully met.

 If online training is taken advantage off it will not be the training method that will be the issue but if the certificate issued following an awarding body examination is valid.